NekoDrone/create-syl-app/README.md

 You can unlink by running `pnpm unlink` (and can optionally provide `-r` or `--recursive` to unlink in every package found in subdirectories or in every workspace package when executed inside a workspace.).
 See [pnpm docs](https://pnpm.io/cli/unlink).

+## Deployment

+To publish, remember to bump the version appropiately with `pnpm version <major|minor|patch>` in accordance to semver.

+Then, simply run `pnpm publish` and log in to npm.

 ## Contribution

 Happy to take any requests to improve the project, and issues are always welcome, but this is mostly just for myself so that I don't spend an hour configuring my `tsconfig.json` after running `create-next-app`.